What Students and Families Need to Know About The FAFSA

 1. All students—regardless of family income—should complete the form.

-Most families—88%—know to submit the FAFSA® each year so that their school student qualifies for financial aid, but not all families know that every student is eligible to apply.
-Some families believe their income is too high for their student to qualify for aid, a most frequently mentioned reason why families didn’t submit the FAFSA® last year.
+Most families—87%—know to submit the FAFSA® each year so that their student qualifies for financial aid, but not all families know that every student is eligible to apply.
+Some 33% of families believe their income is too high for their student to qualify for aid, the most frequently mentioned reason why families didn’t submit the FAFSA® last year.

 The reality is all students, regardless of income, should complete the form.
 Some of that aid, like scholarships, grants and state-based aid, is offered on a first-come, first-served basis.
 That’s why the sooner families can complete the FAFSA®, the better.
-And while the FAFSA was delayed in 2023, the release date for the 2025-2026 school year should return to the normal open date of October 1.
+Rollout for the FAFSA will start October 1st and the form will be fully available on December 1st for the 2025-2026 school year.

 2. The FAFSA® is free.